Christian Nicolaus von Linger: Military service

-Under his successor, Frederick II, Lingen organized the Siege of Brieg in the First Silesian War.
+Under his successor, Frederick II, Linger organized the Siege of Brieg in the First Silesian War.
 After the occupation of Silesia the fortress at Glogau was expanded under his supervision.
 His strength lay in the establishment and construction of new Silesian artillery companies.
-In 1743, Linger was promoted to the general of the artillery, the first to hold that rank.
+In 1743, Linger was promoted to General of the Artillery, the first to hold that rank.
 A year later, Frederick the Great honored his worthy general with the award of the Black Eagle Order.
-During the Second Silesian War, Linger, already 75 years old, was at the head of the field artillery regiment at the Battle of Prague.
+During the Second Silesian War, Linger, already 75 years old, was at the head of the field artillery regiment at the 1744 Siege of Prague.
 He organized and directed the bombardment of the city, resulting in Prague's surrender on 16 September 1744.
 It was his last military action.

 The King rewarded Lingen with properties at Alt-Künckendorf and Groß-Zieten near Angermünde; Christian Nicolaus von Linger died on 17 April 1755, at age 86 years, in Berlin.
 In his long soldier's life of 67 years he served three Prussian monarchs.
 Linger was buried in the Berlin garrison church.
+Historian Christopher Duffy noted that Linger spent his final years in a senile state.